Columbia Compass

 It's also a design contest!

-PARK(ing) Day 2023 included our third annual design contest, with two awards up for grabs: a juried Best Design Award, and a People's Choice Award with voting day-of!
+PARK(ing) Day 2025 marked our fifth annual design contest - with two awards up for grabs: a juried Best Design Award and a People's Choice Award.
+Congratulations to our 2025 winners, who curated great spaces that encouraged passersby to engage in the fun!

 Need some inspiration?